gonum/website/content/post/word_ladder.md

 Getting back to the single path problem, the next step is to see what we can do to improve the performance of the program.
 The observation that can drive this is that when we are constructing the graph in the naive implementation and the `wordGraph` wrapping of that approach, we perform neighbourhood calculations even for words that are unreachable from our doublet.
 This work will never be used.
 Depending on the word length and the doublet we choose this can make a reasonable difference.

-The main function remains the same, but `wordGraph` is replaced with the following (and goimports adjusts out import list) so that we determine neighbourhoods lazily as we reach them during the shortest path search.
+The main function remains the same, but `wordGraph` is replaced with the following (and goimports adjusts our import list) so that we determine neighbourhoods lazily as we reach them during the shortest path search.

+In order to lazily evaluate a word's neighbourhood we will make use of a design feature of Gonum graphs where node and edge iteration is handled by Go interface types.
+This allows us to replace the built in node iterator with an application-specific iterator that knows more about the nature of the graph we are working with.

+To do this, we need to adjust the `wordGraph` a little, adding `From` and `Edge` methods to the type and returning our new node iterator from the `From` method call.

 ```
+// wordGraph is a graph of Hamming distance-1 word paths using lazy implicit
+// edge calculation.
 type wordGraph struct {
 	n     int
 	words []string
 	ids   map[string]int64
 }

+// newWordGraph returns a new wordGraph for words of n characters.
 func newWordGraph(n int) wordGraph {
 	return wordGraph{n: n, ids: make(map[string]int64)}
 }

+// include adds word to the graph and connects it to its Hamming distance-1
+// neighbours.
 func (g *wordGraph) include(word string) {
 	if len(word) != g.n || !isWord(word) {
 		return